albertz/music-player/WhatIsAMusicPlayer.md

 The straight-forward way would be to just start the playback of the next song once the old song has hit the end.
 This is what most simple media players would do (if they have some playlist support at all).

 A music player could do some fading, i.e. fading the old song out and at the same time fading the new song in.
+Some even try to do [beatmatching](http://en.wikipedia.org/wiki/Beatmatching), see [BPM detection](#BPM).

 A music player could also try to avoid cracking if the song starts/ends abruptly.